 You can see the video here.
 (Warning-the scenes are disturbing).

-Chauvin, the officer holding Floyd down by the neck seems to be enjoying the spectacle, and does not react to the bystander’s protests.
-Chauvin looks to be fully aware of what he is doing, and unperturbed by those around him.
+Chauvin, the officer holding Floyd down by the neck seems to be enjoying the spectacle and does not react to the bystander’s protests.
+Chauvin looks to be fully aware of what he is doing and unperturbed by those around him.

 After watching the video, I could not help but wonder if the man Chauvin (holding Floyd by the neck) knew George Floyd personally.

 As it transpired, both Chauvin and Floyd worked at the same venue together on security.
-They did not necessarily work together, but there was occasion to have worked on the same night/s.
+They did not necessarily work together, but there was an occasion to have worked on the same night/s.

 Whether the relationship between Chauvin and Floyd influenced what happened, is yet to emerge.